 - Democratically run with active participation by parents in the life of the school, whilst positively acknowledging and affirming the professional role of all staff.

-The Board of Management will not refuse a child on the basis of ethnicity, disability, (i.e. severity of Autism diagnosis) traveller status, refugee status, political beliefs or family or social circumstances, provided they fulfil the enrolment criteria.
+The Board of Management will not refuse a child on the basis of ethnicity, disability, traveller status, refugee status, political beliefs or family or social circumstances, provided they fulfil the enrolment criteria while the needs of the current school population can be met.
 Fulfilling the enrolment criteria does not necessarily ensure enrolment if: